World-class living for you and your children.

 If you have a child under school-age, many private childcare centres care for children aged six weeks to school-age.
 If your child is four years old, you may be able to enrol them in a Kindergarten (or preschool) to help prepare them for starting school.

 If you’re a Higher Degree by Research student with children, the South Australian Government provides a fee waiver if you meet certain criteria.
-Further information on this benefit can be found on the Children of SA Government Endorsed Scholarship Holders page on the SA Government International Students website.
+Find out more about children of SA government endorsed scholarship holders.

 Adelaide’s metropolitan region is serviced by several local hospitals providing world-class care for you and your family.
 This includes the Royal Adelaide Hospital (RAH), the state’s flagship hospital.
 The Women’s and Children’s Hospital is a specialist facility for pregnancy and children’s health.

 When you arrive in Adelaide, you can find a local general practice for your family’s everyday health needs.

 If your children need immunisations, you should speak to your local doctor or contact your local council to ask about immunisation clinics.